DORA 2025, Part 9. How to choose the right metrics and frameworks to measure development and AI impact in IT organizations

 A user focus as a critical factor in AI success

-1. This year's research reveals an important conclusion: we are still at an early stage of AI-assisted software development, when technologies are changing rapidly and practices are only beginning to take shape.
+1. This year's study highlights an important conclusion: we are still in the early stage of AI-assisted development, a period when technologies are changing quickly and practices are only now taking shape.

 2. Early attempts to standardize here are premature.